determined-ai/determined/examples/nlp/word_language_model/README.md

 configuration file in place of `const.yaml`.

 ### Specifying the Model
-This example defines 4 models - a Transformer, a recurrent neural network with LSTM cells, a recurrent neural network with GRU cells, and a recurrent neural network with a simple RNN cell with a `tanh` activation.
+This example defines 3 models - a Transformer, a recurrent neural network with LSTM cells, and a recurrent neural network with GRU cells.
+We do not include the recurrent neural network with the `tanh` and `ReLU` activations due to numerical instability.

 To specify which model to use, replace the `model_cls` attribute in the appropriate .yaml file with one of the following:
 * `Transformer`
 * `LSTM`
 * `GRU`
-* `RNN`

 ## Results
 Note: The purpose of this table is to show the word language modeling models running in Determined